ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-3.rst

 NEO 3  GPS
 ==========

 Neo 3 is a UAV positioning module developed by  CUAV.
-It integrates industrial-grade compass, barometer, flight controller status light, buzzer, and safety switch all in one package.
+It integrates industrial-grade compass, barometer, autopilot status light, buzzer, and safety switch all in one package.
 It has the characteristics of high safety and strong interference resistance.It integrates ublox m9n module and can receive signals from GPS, Galileo, GLONASS and Beidou at the same time.

 .. image:: ../../../images/cuav-gnss/neo-3.jpg
 	:target: ../_images/neo-3.jpg